 - The service understood the needs of their patients and improved services in response to those needs.
-For example, prior to attending the clinic, the GPs would, on occasions, speak to the patient to determine their needs and invite them to attend an appointment or refer them to an alternative and more appropriate service such as NHS 111 or the local accident and emergency department. - Appointment times were available throughout the week.
-The service was flexible in relation to times of appointments making the service more accessible to those patients who worked or relied on relatives for transport. - Saturday morning appointments from 10am to 2pm, Sunday appointments from 10am to 1pm, advance booking of appointments, telephone consultations, and home visits (outside of core opening hours) were available to patients. - The facilities and premises were appropriate for the services delivered.
-The clinic was located in a purpose-built facility.
-The ground floor had level access to the patient reception and waiting area, GP consultation rooms, nurse treatment rooms There were also storage and maintenance areas, staff administrative offices and accessible facilities with baby change equipment.

-- The practice made reasonable adjustments when patients found it hard to access services.
-For example, unrestricted access for patients with wheelchair mobility needs. - The service had a system in place to gather regular feedback from patients.
+For example, prior to attending the clinic, the clinicians would, on occasion, speak to the patient to determine their needs and invite them to attend an appointment or refer them to an alternative and more appropriate service such as NHS 111 or the local accident and emergency department. - Although appointment times were available on Monday afternoon, all day on Tuesday and on Wednesday morning, the service was flexible in relation to times of appointments and would make the service more accessible to those patients who worked or who relied friends or colleagues for transport. - The practice made reasonable adjustments when patients found it hard to access services.
+For example, there was a ramp available for patients with wheelchair mobility needs. - The service had a system in place to gather regular feedback from patients.
 They obtained feedback from patients after each consultation and the patients could also submit their feedback through online reviews.
 They also used in house patient surveys to obtain patients' views about the service.
+Feedback that we saw was positive and complimentary about the service and staff.